 Lara A. Estroff received her B.A. with honors from Swarthmore College (1997), with a major in Chemistry and a minor in Anthropology.
 Before beginning her graduate studies, she spent a year at the Weizmann Institute of Science in Rehovot, Israel as a visiting researcher in the labs of Profs Lia Addadi and Steve Weiner.
 During this time, she was introduced to the field of biomineralization and studied chemical approaches to archeological problems.
 In 2003, she received her Ph.D. in Chemistry from Yale University for work done in Prof. Andrew D. Hamilton's laboratory on the design and synthesis of bio-inspired organic superstructures to control the growth of inorganic crystals.
 After completing graduate school, she was an NIH-funded postdoctoral fellow in Prof. George M. Whiteside's laboratory at Harvard University (2003-2005).
 Since 2005, Dr. Estroff has been in Materials Science and Engineering department at Cornell University and in 2019 she was promoted to Full Professor.
 She served as the Director of Graduate Studies in the department from 2015-2019.
-Her group focuses on bio-inspired materials synthesis, in particular, the study of crystal growth mechanisms in gels and their relationships to biomineralization.
+As of August 2020, she is the current Chair of the Materials Science and Engineering department.
+Her group focuses on bio-inspired materials synthesis, crystal growth mechanisms, and the high-resolution characterization of pathological mineralization.
 She has received several awards, including an NSF Early Faculty Career Award in 2009 and a J.D.
 Watson Young Investigator’s award from NYSTAR in 2006.
-Dr. Estroff is currently the Director of Materials Science and Engineering.

 - Polymers and Soft Matter